Hand Lettering Guide For Beginners

 Pencil Or Pen

-Play around with different types of pens, pencils, and markers and see what works best for you.
+Play around with different pens, pencils, and markers and see what works best for you.
 Everyone has a different preference.

-Hey, we all make mistakes, right?
-If you’re going to start practicing lettering, you’re going to make a lot of them.
+We all make mistakes, right?
+If you start practicing lettering, you’re going to make a lot of them.
+The good news – you can just erase them!

-You probably have an eraser on the end of your pencil if that is your writing tool of choice, but if not, you should consider grabbing a high-quality eraser that enables you to make mistakes.
+You probably have an eraser on the end of your pencil if that is your writing tool of choice.
+Still, if not, you should consider grabbing a high-quality eraser that enables you to make mistakes.
+We’ve been making erasable mistakes since 1858, as that is when the first patent for the eraser was invented!

-A ruler can help with straight lines and consistency.
-But you don’t need to go out and buy a ruler if you don’t have one.
+A ruler can help with straight lines and consistency (a six-inch ruler is usually the recommended size).
+But you don’t need to go out and buy a ruler if you don’t have one (although humans have been using rulers since 2650 B.C).

-The edge of a book or a truck piece of paper will work just fine to help you draw straight lines.
-However, a ruler is especially helpful because you can measure the size of your lines and letters and draw lines to stay within.
+The edge of a book or a thick piece of paper will work just fine to help you draw straight lines.
+However, a ruler is especially helpful because you can measure the size of your lines and letters and draw lines to stay within them.

-Straight lines are the key to any good hand lettering project, but you don’t have to keep a completely steady hand when you have the help of a trusty ruler or straight edge.
+Straight lines are the key to any good hand lettering project, but you don’t have to keep a completely steady hand with the help of a trusty ruler or straight edge.

 Here are the basic steps to hand lettering: